Underpronation: Causes, Symptoms, and Treatment

-As you walk or run your foot will naturally move from side to side.
-This completely natural and necessary movement is called pronation and is an important part of absorbing shock with each step.
+You may not notice it as you go about your daily routine, but as you walk, your feet naturally move from side to side.
+This natural and necessary movement is called pronation and is an important part of absorbing shock with each step.

 What is pronation?